isomerpages/moe-canberrapri/_canberra-experience-plus/Co Curricular Activities (CCA)/Track and Field.md

 events.
 This rigorous focus on form and technique ensures that students develop the discipline required to refine their natural talents into true athletic skill.</p>
+<p>Beyond this, our athletes also cultivate leadership, responsibility, and
+teamwork.
+We take pride in seeing them pursue excellence, carrying the lessons learned on the track into every aspect of their lives.</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">